 To enable users to try out PT-Mapper Pro before committing themselves to a purchase, the programme comes with a 14-day timelock on it.
+Within the 14 day period, you can click on the Continue button (see below) and PT-Mapper will work normally.
 To continue using PT-Mapper Pro beyond this time, a Registration Unlock Key is required which will be specific to each computer.
 The Registration Unlock Key can be obtained from your supplier, usually on receipt of payment.
 Until the programme has been registered, print-outs will have "Unregistered Copy" superimposed on the map.